programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 You may also want to make it easier to find photos of particular people in your family.
 You could do this by assigning labels to each photo, indicating or "tagging" the family members who appear in the photo.
 In this case, a photo may have one label (a photo of your sister), more than one label (a photo of your sister *and* aunt), or it may have no labels (a photograph of a landscape taken on a holiday).
 This would be analogous to our multi-label classification model.

 The choice between using a model which performs classification or a model which assigns labels should be considered in relation to the role your model has.
 You can find a more detailed discussion of the differences in these approaches in this [blog post](https://perma.cc/KL6V-CY6S).
-It is important to remember that a model makes predictions - there is then a second step of deciding what action (if any) to make based on those predictions.
+It is important to remember that a model makes predictions before deciding what action (if any) to make based on those predictions.

 ## Looking at the Data